nixpulvis/nixpulvis.github.io/_ramblings/2018-07-11-building-a-shell-part-1.md

 end
 ```

-Another issue the observant reader may have noticed has to do with signals.
+There's another small issue the observant reader may have noticed.
+If you enter

-TODO: More background for signals.
+<kbd>ctrl-c</kbd> our shell process will exit with a nasty Ruby error.
+This is
+because by default that sends a `SIGINT` *signal*.
+Signals are another way UNIX
+processes can communicate with each other.
+In this case we'll [`trap`][trap]
+the `SIGINT` signal, and simply return a new prompt.

 ```rb
 # Don't exit on `SIGINT`, instead simply return a new prompt.